T-34: Mobility

 The T-34 was powered by a Model V-2-34 38.8 L V12 Diesel engine of 500 hp (370 kW), giving a top speed of 53 km/h (33 mph).
 It used the coil-spring Christie suspension of the earlier BT-series tanks, using a "slack track" tread system with a rear-mounted drive sprocket and no system of return rollers for the upper run of track, but dispensed with the heavy and ineffective convertible drive.
 T-34 tanks equipped with the 4-speed gearbox could only use 4th gear on road, being limited to 3rd on terrain.
 In the first batch of T-34s, shifting from 2nd to 3rd required a force of 46-112 kg.
 In September 1941, however, changes were made which lowered the effort to under 31 kg by changing the 3rd gear ratio, which lowered top speed in 3rd gear from 29 km/h to 25 km/h, but made shifting easier.
 Using the 5-speed gearbox allowed the T-34 to use 4th gear on terrain, with which it could reach 30 km/h.

 The T-34-76's ground pressure was around 0.72 kg/cm².
 Its wide tracks allowed for superior performance on dirt roads and off-road when compared to contemporary tanks.
 There were, however, still examples of T-34s getting stuck in mud.
-For example, in 1944 February 4, the 21st Guards Tank Brigade with 32 T-34, was ordered to proceed by road to Tolstoye Rogi, a journey of approximately 80 kilometers.
+For example, on February 4th, 1944, the 21st Guards Tank Brigade, equipped with 32 T-34's, was ordered to proceed by road to Tolstoye Rogi, a journey of approximately 80 kilometers.
 Of the 32 tanks, no less than 19 got stuck in the mud or suffered mechanical breakdowns.